photoshell/photoshell/README.md

 ```

 Once your virtualenv is setup and activated, and you have a config file, you
-can run the `photoshell` image viewer by doing the following from the root of
+can run the `photoshell` image viewer by doing `python -m photoshell` from the
-the project directory:
+project root.

 ```
 python -m photoshell /path/to/image.jpg